plasticruler/conway-game-of-life/README.md

 #Technicals
 I refactored the maze-solver code seperating the Grid into it's own object so that I could create a copy of the Cells array in order to get the code cleaner.

+Press any key to start/pause the simulation.
+Use a mouse-click to flip the status of a cell.